-There are several ways to implement competency-based training programs including, but not limited to, one-on-one training sessions, workshops, e-courses, individual and self-paced, in a group setting with an instructor, and more.
+There are several ways to implement your competency-based training approach including, but not limited to, one-on-one training sessions, workshops, e-courses, individual and self-paced, in a group setting with an instructor, and more.
 Remember that when adults start a training program there are these two things to consider:

 1.)
 Each individual comes with varying levels of knowledge about the subject.